servirtium/README/starting-a-new-impl-step-2.md

 See [see TestPlaybackClimateApi.py](https://github.com/servirtium/demo-python-climate-tck/blob/master/src/test/TestPlaybackClimateApi.py) and the mocks that it uses for playback [in here](https://github.com/servirtium/demo-python-climate-tck/tree/master/src/mocks).
 The content of mocks for the Python version should be the same as the content for the Java version, even if the file names/paths are slightly different.
 Those mocks are checked into source-control alongside the tests, without being modified.

+Parsing of the markdown files **is easy**.
+Uses your language's regex.
+A markdown file has a series of interactions.
+They are separated like so "\n## Interaction ".
+Within each interactiion there are four sections separated like so "\n### ".
+Within each of those there is a code block with "\n```\n".
+It's just a job of nesting some for looks to turn the markdown into something that programatic use during replay.

 To be clear, the same five tests you already have the ability to pass in "direct" (no Servirtium) **and** "playback" modes of operation.
 And these two sets of five **should** share code as much as possible (code reuse, test inheritance or composition - are both good).
 Ten tests in all.

 Note too, that in order to stay "in process" with this step you're going to have to leverage